Skip to main content

 limitnumberOptionalLimit the number of transactions to display.
 Defaults to 10, set to large number to show all

-- type: wallet-balance options: coin: btc address: 3853bSxupMjvxEYfwGDGAaLZhTKxB2vEVC
+- type: wallet-balance

-Code Stats#
+Code Stats

 Display your coding summary.
 Code::Stats is a free and open source app that aggregates statistics about your programming activity.
 Dashy supports both the public instance, as well as self-hosted versions.